Australia says the world will follow social media ban as Meta starts blocking teens

 Follow topic:

-"We've reached a tipping point," Inman Grant said on Thursday at the Sydney Dialogue, a cyber summit.
+“We’ve reached a tipping point,” Ms Inman Grant said on Dec 4 at the Sydney Dialogue, a cyber summit.

 “Our data is the currency that fuels these companies, and there are these powerful, harmful, deceptive design features that even adults are powerless to fight against.
 What chance do our children have?”

-After more than a year campaigning against the ban which carries a fine of up to A$49.5 million ($33 million), platforms owned by Meta, TikTok, Snap's Snapchat and Alphabet's YouTube have said they will comply.
+After more than a year campaigning against the ban, which carries a fine of up to A$49.5 million (S$42.4 million), platforms owned by Meta, TikTok, Snap’s Snapchat and Alphabet’s YouTube have said they will comply.

-Some 96% of Australian teenagers under 16 - more than a million of the country's 27 million population - have social media accounts, according to eSafety.
+Some 96 per cent of Australian teenagers under 16 - more than a million of the country’s 27 million population - have social media accounts, according to eSafety.

-"It's a great thing and I'm glad that the pressure is taken off the parents because there's so many mental health implications," said Jennifer Jennison, a Sydney mother.
+“It’s a great thing, and I’m glad that the pressure is taken off the parents because there’s so many mental health implications,” said Ms Jennifer Jennison, a Sydney mother.

 “Give my kids a break after school and they can rest and hang out with the family.”

-At the conference, Inman Grant said lobbying by the platforms had apparently involved taking their case to the U.S. government, which has asked her to testify at its congressional House Judiciary about what it called an attempt to exert extra-territorial power over American free speech.
+At the conference, Ms Inman Grant said lobbying by the platforms had apparently involved taking their case to the US government, which has asked her to testify at its congressional House Judiciary about what it called an attempt to exert extraterritorial power over American free speech.

-Inman Grant didn't say if she would agree to the request but noted that "by virtue of writing to me and asking me to appear before the committee, that's also using extra-territorial reach".
+Ms Inman Grant did not say if she would agree to the request but noted that “by virtue of writing to me and asking me to appear before the committee, that’s also using extraterritorial reach”.
 REUTERS